 #> Table: classes

-#> teacher_id INTEGER
+#> Columns: id, subject, teacher_id

 The possible types are ‘one_to_many’, ‘one_to_one’, ‘many_to_many’, or ‘many_to_one’.
 The ref and backref arguments are used to define the relationship between the two models.
 You’ll use those values to call on related records.
 Let’s see that in action:

-class1 = Classes$read(id == 1, mode='get')
+class1 = Classes$read(id == 1, .mode='get')

 class1_students = class1$relationship('students')